-Table \ref{tab:different_benchmark} presents comparisons of representative LLMs across different abilities, including instruction-following (\name), overall response quality (AlpacaEval~\cite{alpaca_eval}), knowledge (MMLU~\cite{hendryckstest2021}), and reasoning (BBH~\cite{suzgun2022challenging}).
-While WizardLM-13B-V1.2's performance parallels that of GPT-3.5 in terms of overall response quality, it notably lags behind in instruction-following ability.
-Additionally, Vicuna-V1.5 excels over LLaMA2-Chat in the realms of knowledge and reasoning but struggles with instruction-following tasks.
-To encapsulate, our \name introduces another dimension for a holistic LLM evaluation.
+Table \ref{tab:different_benchmark} presents a comparison of representative LLMs across different abilities, not just instruction following (\name).
+This includes overall response quality (AlpacaEval~\cite{alpaca_eval}), knowledge (MMLU~\cite{hendryckstest2021}), and reasoning (BBH~\cite{suzgun2022challenging}).
+We can find that our \name provides an additional perspective for a holistic LLM evaluation.
+As an illustration, while the performance of WizardLM-13B-V1.2 exceeds that of GPT-3.5 in terms of overall response quality, it notably lags behind in instruction-following ability.
+Similarly, Vicuna-V1.5 excels over LLaMA2-Chat in the realms of knowledge and reasoning but struggles with instruction-following tasks.